jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/formatting.md

 ## Papers

+- These guidelines apply to papers and all paper-related assignments.
 - Submit paper assignments as MS Word documents, _not_ a pdf or other file format.
 - See an example properly formatted paper [here](https://canvas.nus.edu.sg/users/90279/files/3681962/download?verifier=zqjoVhp8AE0JuUtO6eFSQwnNykYu07cySVHXNzNQ&download_frd=1).
 - The paper must be double-spaced, left-justified, with numbered pages and standard margins, in 12-point Arial, Helvetica, or Times New Roman font.